Degrees and Programs

-In accordance with the University’s basic education requirements, all students must demonstrate proficiency in a foreign language equivalent to one year (two semesters) competency is required.
+In accordance with the University’s basic education requirements, all students must demonstrate proficiency in a foreign language equivalent to that shown by completion of two semesters of college coursework.
 This requirement may be fulfilled by either completion of the two high school units in a single foreign language that are required for admission to the University as a freshmen or by earning college level foreign language credit to meet beginning level proficiency.
-For students who enter the University with fewer than two high school units in a single foreign language must remove that deficiency as specified in the General Information Catalog.
-The foreign language courses/credit used to address that deficiency may not be counted toward the total number of semester hours required for the GeoSci degree.
+Students who enter the University with fewer than two high school units in a single foreign language must remove that deficiency as specified in the General Information Catalog.
+The foreign language courses/credit used to address that deficiency may not be counted toward the total number of semester hours required for a degree.

 Individual degree programs may include additional foreign language requirements.